slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Marriage is the triumph of imagination over intelligence.
 Second marriage is the triumph of hope over experience." (...)
 "When a woman marries again it is because she detested her first husband.
 When a man marries again, it is because he adored his first wife." (...)
+"A man can be happy with any woman, as long he does not love her." (...)
 "Marriage is the process of finding out what kind of man your wife would have preferred."
 -- Oscar Wilde [1854]*